-GDRA 2014 Budget & Information Mailer Table of Contents
+THE GLENSHIRE/DEVONSHIRE RESIDENTS' ASSOCIATION 2023 Budget & Information Report Table of Contents

-Annual Board of Directors Letter Pg 3 - 4 Summary of 2014 Delinquent Dues & Collection Policy Pg 5 2014 Annual Operating Budget Pg 6 Current Damage Schedule Pg 7 Current Delinquent Assessment Collection Policy Pg 8 - 9 Current Notice Assessments and Foreclosure Pg 10 - 11 Current CC&R Compliance & Damage Assessment Policy Pg 12 - 13 2014 Facility Pass Policy Pg 14 - 15 Resolution of The Board of Directors Pg 16 - 17 Assessment and Reserve Funding Disclosure Summary Pg 18 - 20 Juniper Hills Property Owners Association Road Policy Pg 21 Current Design Committee Rules and Regulations Pg 22 - 42 Reserve Study Reports as of October 2013 Pg 43 - 54
+Annual Board of Directors Letter / State of Association Pg 3 - 5 Summary of 2023 Delinquent Dues & Collection Policy Pg 5 2023 Annual Dues Payment Plan Policy Pg 5 2023 Annual Operating Budget Pg 6 Current Damage Schedule Pg 7 Current Delinquent Assessment Collection Policy Pg 8 - 9 Current Notice Assessments and Foreclosure Pg 10 -11 Payments and Delinquent Assessments Pg 11 Current CC&R Compliance & Damage Assessment Policy Pg 12 -13 2023 Facilities Pass Policy Pg 14 -15 Defensible Space Policy Pg 16 Resolution of the Board of Directors Pg 17 -18 Juniper Hills Property Owners Association Road Policy Pg 19 Reserve Study Reports as of November 2022 Pg 20 - 25 Rules - including Procedures for Architectural Review (Civil Code 4765) Pg 26 - 46

-GLENSHIRE DEVONSHIRE RESIDENTS ASSOCIATION FROM THE BOARD OF DIRECTORS
+GLENSHIRE/DEVONSHIRE RESIDENTS' ASSOCIATION FROM THE BOARD OF DIRECTORS

-The Glenshire/Devonshire Residents Association Board of Directors proudly presents the 2014 Association budget and reserve study to the membership.
+The Glenshire/Devonshire Residents Association Board of Directors presents the 2023 Association budget and reserve study to the membership.
 This budget is designed to provide for current needs in both the operating and capital area, as well as provide for future amenity repair and replacement.

-The Association management has created fiscal stability while continuing to upgrade and increase the components of our Association.
-This is accomplished by keeping the aged receivables at a minimum.
-The delinquency rate for annual dues in 2013 was under 4.5%.
-The 2014 budget continues to address: 1) our ability to provide for reserve replacement, 2) the ability to plan for the future by establishing a vision realized through capital improvements.
+The Association management has created fiscal stability while continuing to maintain, upgrade and increase the components of our Association in a fiscally responsible manner.
+As of November 2022, the delinquency rate for annual dues and special assessments over 90 days was 4.0%.
+The 2023 budget continues to address our ability to: 1) provide for reserve replacement, and 2) plan for the future.

-The Association has successfully continued the Property Inspection Program that was initiated in 1997.
-The enforcement program will continue to focus on all non-compliant areas that have been brought to the attention of the Association either by complaint or inspection that are not in compliance with our Association rules and regulations or governing documents.
-Compliance by encouragement and education has been very effective and continues to be our philosophy.
-Please note the Board has and will take legal actions to bring about necessary property compliance.
+The Association successfully continues Property Inspections.
+The enforcement program will continue to focus on all violations of the CC&R's and adopted rules that have been brought to the attention of the Association either by complaint, property transfer, during an improvement project, properties contiguous to properties being transferred, obvious gross violations or periodic inspection.
+Compliance by encouragement and education has been most effective and continues to be our philosophy.
+However, the Board may take legal actions to bring about property compliance if issue is not able to be resolved without.

-The Board of Directors is pleased that the Association's resources will continue to compliment and enhance its value to the membership.
+The Board of Directors is pleased that the Association's resources will continue to complement and enhance its value to the membership.
 We will continue to plan for the future by providing local representation, vision and fiscal responsibility.

-The Board has committed itself to an operating budget of \$447,775 (including \$11,000 for capital improvements and \$50,000 for reserve and reserve replacement).
-The annual assessment of \$275 per lot equals \$8 for capital improvements, \$37 for reserves, and just over \$230 for the operating budget.
-A copy of the 2014 budget, including the reserve study schedule, is included with this statement.
-Copies are also available at the Association office.
+The Board has committed itself to an operating budget of \$722,568.
+The 2023 annual assessment of \$507 per lot equals \$78 for reserves and \$429 for the operating budget.
+Note: 2023 non-assessment income equals \$20,000 for Capital Improvements and \$119,831 for the operating budget, reducing the 2023 per lot annual assessment by \$103.

+A copy of the 2023 budget, including reserve study schedule, is included with this report.
+Copies are also available at the Association office and can be mailed upon request.
 Various policies are included for your reference.
-Additional policies are available for review at the Association office.
+Additional policies are available for review at the Association office or online at glenshiredevonshire.com.

+2023 \$507/PER PARCEL ANNUAL ASSESSMENT ALLOCATION